 Change the first four paragraphs as follows:

-Fast BSS transition seeks to reduce the length of time that connectivity is lost between a STA and the DS or between an MLD and the DS during a BSS transition.
-The FT protocols are part of the reassociation service and only apply to STA transitions between APs, or a STA or non-AP MLD transition to an AP MLD or a non-AP MLD transition to an AP within the same mobility domain within the same ESS (see 4.5.3.2 (Mobility types)).
+Fast BSS transition seeks to reduce the length of time that connectivity is lost between a STA and the DS or between an non-AP MLD(#10680) and the DS during a BSS transition.
+The FT protocols are part of the reassociation service and only apply to STA transitions between APs, or to(#13502) a STA or non-AP MLD transition to an AP MLD or to(#13502) a non-AP MLD transition to an AP within the same mobility domain within the same ESS (see 4.5.3.2 (Mobility types)).

 The FT protocols require information to be exchanged during the initial association (or a later reassociation) between a STA [known as the FT Originator (FTO)] and AP [known as the FT Responder (FTR)] or between a non-AP MLD [known as the FT Originator (FTO)] and AP MLD [known as the FT Responder (FTR)].
 The initial exchange is referred to as the FT initial mobility domain association.
 Subsequent reassociations to APs within the same mobility domain may make use of the FT protocols.